gear-codeSandboxed Compiles

 And after running your overleaf instance for a while, you might want to modify the TeXLive image to texlive-fullB:latest.
 Then, you will see that your users are unable to compile all projects.

-This is because the name of TeXLive-Full image(for sandbox compile) in each project is persisted in the database.
-When user switch his project's TeXLive verion, for example, from 2024 to 2025, will the image name be changed.
+This is because the name of TeXLive-Full image (for sandbox compile) in each project is persisted in the database.
+Only when user switch his project's TeXLive verion, for example, from 2024 to 2025, will the image name be changed in database.

 When CLSI compiles a project, it uses the container image name found in the database to directly compile the project.